dmairs/botse/docs/adventurer/skill-lines/warrior/one-hand-and-shield.md

 :::info
 **If I don't have a target, am I able to roll Shield Discipline dice?**

-Yes you may roll them with a target and place them in an active slot for the damage prevention.
+Yes you may roll them without a target and place them in an active slot for the damage prevention.

 <a href="https://support.chiptheorygames.com/support/solutions/articles/33000293232" target="_blank">Source</a>
 :::